SEB-BH-7/HangMan-Game-Project/README.md

 ## 🎮 How to Play

 1. Click **Play** on the homepage.
-2. Select your preferred difficulty.
+2. Choose your difficulty.
-3. Guess letters to reveal the hidden word.
+3. Guess letters to uncover the word.
-4. Each wrong guess adds a piece to Ahmed’s hangman.
+4. Each wrong guess adds a part to Ahmed’s hangman.
-5. Save Ahmed before it’s too late!
+5. Save Ahmed before the drawing is complete!

 ## 💡 Technologies Used